-As to legal regulations, at the federal level, fees are not applied to visas that have expired after 21 February 2020.
+As to legal regulations, between February 2020 and January 2021, the Gol suspended fees for migrants who overstay their visa.
+However, in February 2021, the Gol lifted this suspension, with all migrants who overstay their visa now required to pay IQD 500,000.
 Migrants in Iraq whose visas have expired do not need permission from Iraqi authorities in order to leave the country.
 However, in some cases, communication must take place between the Ministry of Interior's Residency Department and the relevant embassy prior to migrants traveling.
 Additional permits are required for workers in essential services, such as health-care workers and suppliers of essential goods, showing that they have the right to move freely for work-related purposes.